 There are a lot of website hosts that give you the tools to create websites on their platforms.
 They let you create pages, blog posts, and even online stores.
 Most have excellent tools and capabilities and can create some sharp websites.
 The problem is you’re limited to what features they offer.
 It’s difficult to make changes outside of their borders without upgrading to more expensive plans.
 They control the hosting on their servers, so you have no hosting options.
 Squarespace is one of these hosts.

-Squarespace websites look great, but if you or your clients want more control, or even a different platform, then the site will need to be migrated to the new platform.
+Squarespace websites look great, but if you or your clients want more control, or even a different platform, then the site will need to be migrated to the new platform (see our WordPress vs Squarespace comparison to see how the features of these two platforms stack up against each other).
 Migration tools and tutorials have become more necessary as more websites are being migrated to WordPress every day.

 In this article, we will move a website from Squarespace to WordPress.
 Migrating the data isn’t that difficult but I don’t want to stop there.
 Many websites on Squarespace have modern layouts.
 They even contain multiple layouts within the same website.
 These layouts are part of why users wanted to use Squarespace in the first place.
 However, the templates don’t migrate, so if you want a similar layout you’ll have to make the modifications yourself.
 After migrating the website we will take a look at recreating some of the layout elements using Divi and the Divi Builder.

 For this tutorial I created a trial account with Squarespace and set the site up as a blog with the site goal of showcasing my work.
 The site itself contained sample content.
 I kept this content and created a couple of test posts along with test tags and categories.